 Regardless of the origins of these thoughts, most of them are probably negative.
 Before you self-injure you are probably thinking of yourself and the world in a pessimistic way.
 These negative thoughts are the ones that lead to the desire to hurt yourself.

-Although, self-injury is one method that can help you control your thoughts and let you escape negative thoughts, there are other options.
+Although, self-harm is one method that can help you control your thoughts and let you escape negative thoughts, there are other options.

 Thoughts During Self-Injuring - As has been mentioned earlier many people who self-injure enter a dissociative state before hurting themselves.
 In this state they may feel detached from themselves or like they’re floating, or even like they’re watching themselves.
 And one of the functions of a dissociative state is to stop the body from feeling pain, and it doesn’t let you feel much pain when you are hurting yourself.
 Dissociation can be helpful in a way, but it can also be negative.
 It can make it very hard for you to be aware of what you were exactly thinking at the time you hurt yourself.
 But it is during this time when your thinking is most irrational and destructive.